 - People you have met during your life that have changed your path and shaped your life.
 When I think of this section of my events list, I have plenty of people that have made a difference in my life and I carry some part of them with me.
 Gal is a person I have met who has shaped my life greatly.

 Join me next week for the list of 100 ways to be kind.
+In the meantime, feel free to describe significant life events and their impact on you in the comment box below.

 Happy and empowering discoveries,